dd32/td-gh-ex/readme.txt

 - initial release

 1.3.3
-- Updated Mobile Menu js
+- Update: Mobile Menu
-- Added New Social Icons
+- New: StumbleUpon Social Icon
-- Added Dutch translation by Theo Muys
+- New: Dutch translation by Theo Muys

 1.3.5
-- Fix Preview Live
+- Fix: Preview Live
-- Added LinkedIn to Social Icons
+- New: LinkedIn Social Icon
-- Added Editor Styles
+- New: Editor Styles

 1.3.6
-- Fix Menu on Tablet
+- Fix: Menu on Tablet
-- Added Flickr to Social Icons
+- New: Flickr Social Icon

 1.3.9
-- Fix Menu on Tablet and Mobile
+- Fix: Menu on Tablet and Mobile
-- No Sidebar Template
+- New: No Sidebar Template

+1.3.9.2
+- New: Tumblr Social Icon
+- New: Medium Social Icon